JoyBrar2001/Aora-react-native/README.md

 👉 **Tab Navigation**: Navigate between sections like Home, Search, Bookmarks and Profile with ease using tab navigation.

+👉 **Bookmarking Feature**: Easily bookmark posts to view them later on the Bookmarks page.

 ![Home Page](screenshots/Search%20and%20Bookmark.png)

 👉 **Post Creation Screen for Uploading Media**: Upload video and image posts directly from the app with integrated media selection.